 Is it Necessary?

 Unless you’re going on the spa day with someone that you really want to impress, ask yourself is wearing makeup really necessary?
 Spa days will help you to relax and unwind and feel good on the inside, which in turn will also give you a healthy glow.
 And if you’re opting for facial treatments, you will probably find that your skin will start to look and feel better as a result.
-Having a facial treatment might also require you to take off your makeup if you’re wearing it, as the makeup will block the products used and you won’t get the full benefit of the treatment.
+Having facials in Burlingame, CA or wherever you reside might also require you to take off your makeup (if you’re wearing it), as it could block the products used and may not help you get the full benefit of the treatment.

 Consider the Services You’re Taking